indutny/elliptic/README.md

 Fast elliptic-curve cryptography in a plain javascript implementation.

+NOTE: Please take a look at http://safecurves.cr.yp.to/ before choosing a curve for your cryptography operations.

 ## Incentive

 ECC is much slower than regular RSA cryptography, the JS implementations are